programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/settings`
 The `app/screen/settings` directory is used to create a screen containing all of the app settings which the user can modify

+## `app/screens/statistics`
+The `app/screen/statistics` directory is used to create a screen containing statistics.
+These statistics are taken from the data input by the user into the Workout Form